-In addition to what is available through each local rowing organization, Rowing BC offers support to performance rowers through Development Camps, the BC NextGen Performance Center, and opportunities to represent Team BC at the BC Summer Games and National Rowing Championships.
+In addition to what is available through each local rowing organization, Rowing BC offers support to performance rowers through Performance Camps, the BC NextGen Performance Centre, and opportunities to represent Team BC at the BC Summer Games and National Rowing Championships.
 Find out more about each of these initiatives below.

 *Rowing BC is also able to offer tailor-made development camps for local rowing organizations as requested.
 Contact [email protected] to find out more about creating a custom camp for your athletes, bringing in coaches and other experts (physio, strength & conditioning, nutrition, mental performance etc.) for your athletes in their home environment.